UMGCCFCSS/CytometryInR/README.md

 # License
-The course material is licensed under under the [Creative Commons Attribution-Share  Alike 4.0 International License][cc-by-sa].
+The course material is licensed under under the [Creative Commons Attribution-Share  Alike 4.0 International License]().
 The code examples provided in this course are licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.en.html)